A Brief History

 When this author was born, there were 48 States, and of course, there are now 50 States ever since the addition of Hawaii in 1959.
 We have now experienced our longest stretch of time without adding a new State.
 When we will add another?

-Questions for Students (and others): What do you believe will be the next State added to our country?
+Question for students (and subscribers): What do you believe will be the next State added to our country?
 Will the United States ever merge with Canada and or Mexico?
 Will Puerto Rico ever become a State?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!